Company secretarial services that keep you off the strike-off register

 Why it pays off

-• A named, ACCA-qualified accountant
+• A named, qualified accountant

-You deal with one named, ACCA-qualified accountant who knows your company, not a call centre or a different person each time.
+You deal with one named, qualified accountant who knows your company, not a call centre or a different person each time.
 We reply to every query within 72 hours, so deadlines and Companies House correspondence are never left to drift.

 • Never miss a Companies House deadline